brandon-mai/powermean-mcts-alphazero/game/README.md

 7. `change_perspective(self, state, player)`
 	Returns the state as seen from the perspective of the specified player.
 8. `get_encoded_state(self, state)`
 	Returns a numpy object representing the encoded state.
+MUST handle state batch with np.swapaxes().
 9. `get_current_player(self, state)`
 	Returns the current player (as an integer) for the given state.
 ### Notes